Clinical Specialty Certification Begins January 1, 2014

 Transition to Clinical Specialty Certification

 The specialty certification program will be overseen by the Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) as of January 1, 2014, and the Council for Clinical Specialty Recognition (CCSR) will be sunset on December 31, 2013.
 Existing ASHA recognized Specialty Boards on Child Language, Fluency, Swallowing, and Intraoperative Monitoring will transition to become specialty certification boards awarding specialty certification to qualified applicants within their respective specialty areas.
 Groups of practitioners interested in petitioning to establish new areas of specialty certification may initiate the process through the CCSR in 2013 and through the CFCC beginning in 2014.
-A policy for grandfathering existing Board Recognized Specialists (BRS) to become Board Certified Specialists (BCS) is being developed in 2013 with input from the CCSR, existing Specialty Boards, the CFCC, and a Clinical Specialty Certification transition team comprising of volunteer leaders and ASHA staff.
+A policy for grandfathering existing Board Recognized Specialists (BRS) to become Board Certified Specialists (BCS) was approved by the CFCC on August 30, 2013.

 The CSC program supports the long range vision of ASHA's role in the global community.
 As stated in ASHA's Envisioned Future: 2030: